Clayton Geathers: Professional career

+Pre-draft

 On December 15, 2014, it was announced that Geathers had accepted his invitation to play in the 2015 Senior Bowl.
-On January 24, 2015, Geathers attended the Senior Bowl and played for Jacksonville Jaguars' head coach Gus Bradley's South team.
+On January 24, 2015, Geathers attended the Senior Bowl and played for Jacksonville Jaguars head coach Gus Bradley's South team.
 He recorded four solo tackles as the South lost 34–13 to the North.

 Geathers attended the NFL Scouting Combine in Indianapolis, Indiana and performed all of the combine drills.
 He finished second among his position group in the bench press, eighth in the broad jump, and 12th in the short and long shuttle.

 On March 25, 2015, Geathers attended UCF's pro day, but opted to stand on his combine numbers and only run positional drills.
 Team representatives and scouts from all 32 NFL teams attended his pro day, including New England Patriots' head coach Bill Belichick.
 At the conclusion of the pre-draft process, Geathers was projected to be a fourth to seventh round pick or a priority undrafted free agent.
 He was ranked as the fifth best strong safety prospect in the draft by DraftScout.com and was ranked the 11th best safety by Scouts Inc.